Skip to content

 Krasner’s conflicts with officials in Harrisburg are not new.

-He was impeached by a GOP-controlled state House in 2022, and most notably, Democrats and Shapiro supported a GOP plan to create a special prosecutor appointed by the attorney general to investigate crimes on or near SEPTA that Krasner argues is a way to usurp the will of Philadelphia’s voters who twice elected him the city’s top prosecutor.
+He was impeached by a GOP-controlled state House in 2022, and most notably, Democrats and Shapiro supported a GOP plan to create a special prosecutor appointed by the attorney general to investigate crimes on or near SEPTA that Krasner argues is a way to usurp the will of Philadelphia’s voters, who twice elected him the city’s top prosecutor.

-Attorney General Michele Henry, who was appointed by Shapiro to fulfill the remainder of his term, appointed Michael Untermeyer as SEPTA’s special prosecutor, after Krasner’s first legal bid to strike down the law as unconstitutional failed.
+Attorney General Michelle Henry, who was appointed by Shapiro to fulfill the remainder of his term, appointed Michael Untermeyer as SEPTA’s special prosecutor, after Krasner’s first legal bid to strike down the law as unconstitutional failed.
 The challenge now awaits a ruling from the state Supreme Court.

 Both candidates for attorney general said they would use the SEPTA prosecutor, though DePasquale said he disagreed with its creation.